yegor256/blog/static/fiction.md

 Jerome Salinger, _The Catcher in the Rye_, 1951.

-Ernest Miller Hemingway, The Old Man and the Sea, 1952.
+Ernest Miller Hemingway, _The Old Man and the Sea_, 1952.

 Anthony Burgess, _A Clockwork Orange_, 1962.